Inventiva (NASDAQ:IVA) Sees Strong Trading Volume

-Inventiva S.A.
-(NASDAQ:IVA) shares saw unusually-high trading volume on Tuesday .
-Approximately 30,095 shares were traded during trading, a decline of 14% from the previous session’s volume of 34,994 shares.The stock last traded at $13.10 and had previously closed at $13.00.
+Shares of Inventiva S.A.
+(NASDAQ:IVA) saw an uptick in trading volume on Monday .
+2,400 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 33,439 shares.The stock last traded at $13.43 and had previously closed at $13.30.

-Separately, Societe Generale cut Inventiva from a “buy” rating to a “sell” rating in a research report on Monday, March 8th.
+Separately, Societe Generale cut shares of Inventiva from a “buy” rating to a “sell” rating in a research report on Monday, March 8th.

 Inventiva SA, a clinical-stage biopharmaceutical company, focuses on the development of oral small molecule therapies for the treatment of non-alcoholic steatohepatitis (NASH), mucopolysaccharidoses (MPS), and other diseases.
 Its lead product candidate is Lanifibranor, which has completed Phase IIb clinical trial to treat NASH.